Feeding the world’s growing population

 The Fertiliser Association of New Zealand promotes and encourages responsible and scientifically-based nutrient management.

-A certification endorsement will be available to existing certified advisers who complete the three-day course, 'An introduction to New Zealand's Agricultural Green House Gas Emissions and Management', run through Massey University.
+An endorsement will be available to existing certified advisers who complete the three-day course, 'An introduction to New Zealand's Agricultural Green House Gas Emissions and Management', run through Massey University.

 The course exposes practitioners to the latest information on greenhouse gas mitigation policy and research for pastoral and arable farming.
 It was developed in conjunction with DairyNZ, AgResearch, New Zealand Agricultural Greenhouse Gas Research Centre and the Ministry for Primary Industries.